 I’ve had Covid – should I still be vaccinated?

 It is not yet certain how much immune response will be generated by natural infection, and it’s also not clear how long this response will remain in the body.

 Some studies have suggested that antibodies are short-lived after infection, and there have been cases of reinfection reported, although rare.
 Therefore, it is recommended that you still have the vaccination, as this has been designed to give lasting protection.

 I am currently on chemo treatment – can I have the vaccine?

-This is a group in which the Pfizer-BioNTech vaccine has not been specifically tested.
+This is a group in which the Pfizer-BioNTech vaccine or the Oxford vaccine has not been specifically tested.
 We do not yet know who was tested in the trials for other vaccines in development.
 With other vaccines, such as childhood vaccinations or flu, there are specific times when these should be had whilst you are on chemotherapy, to give the vaccines the best chance of working.
 If you are invited for the vaccine during a course of chemotherapy, please speak to your team if you are unsure when is the most appropriate time to have it.

 When can I have the vaccine?

 The government has published a list of priorities for receiving the vaccine.
 You can find the full list here: Priority groups for coronavirus (COVID-19) vaccination: advice from the JCVI, 2 December 2020 – GOV.UK (www.gov.uk)